eonist/Research/other/jekyll/structure/jekyll_pages.md

 ```

 ### Filtering on frontmater title:
 Could potentially use collection as well to filter
 ```
 {% if page.title != null %}
 	 <li> <a href="{{ page.url }}">{{ page.title }}</a></li>
 {% endif %}
 ```

+You also have .dir .path .name etc